bhongy/my-webpack-knowledge-base/ToResearch.md

   - for initial assets: the information is available in clientStats use in server render handler
   - for on-demand assets: nothing to do. the information is automatically handle via webpack runtime on the client-side
 - [ ] How to compile only related subtree of the requesting page/entry
+- [ ] VSCode debugging attach to the bundled server runtime (server/render not server/index)

 ### Production Workflow